Organic chemistry in the first phases of Solar-type protostars: iCOM FORMATION: GAS-PHASE AND GRAIN-SURFACE CHEMISTRY

 Theoretical calculations compute the energy necessary for the adsorbate species to leave the surface using the TST (Transition State Theory) methodology.
 The theoretical works usually only provide the BE value, without reporting $\nu_{des}$, even though it is a product of the calculations \citep[e.g.][]{Ferrero2022}.

 In general, the pre-exponential factor can be analytically calculated, following the recipe given by \citet{tait2005} \citep[see the discussion in ][]{Minissale2022,Ferrero2022}.
-For relatively large molecules, such as acetaldehyde, $\nu_{des}$ is $\sim 10^{18}$ s$^{-1}$.
+For relatively large molecules, such as acetaldehyde, $\nu_{des}$ is $\sim 10^{18}$ s$^{-1}$ \citep{Ferrero2022}.

-Both recent experiments and theoretical computations have shown that, actually, there is not a unique BE for each species, but rather a distribution of BEs that reflects that the bond of the adsorbed species depends on the site and the species orientation \citep[e.g.][]{Ferrero2020,bovolenta2020,Tinacci2022-ECS}.
-Astrochemical models often, but not always \citep[e.g.][]{grassi2020}, use one single value for the BE, assuming $\nu_{des}$ to be $\sim 10^{12}$ s$^{-1}$, following the recipe by \citet{Hasegawa1993}, regardless of the source of the BE evaluation.
-However, as is the case for acetaldehyde, $\nu_{des}$ could be as large as $10^{18}$ s$^{-1}$, depending on the species and the method used to derive the BE \cite[e.g.][]{Ferrero2022}.
-A review of the $\nu_{des}$ from their recipe is reported in \citet[][see also their Fig. 14]{Minissale2022}.
+Both recent experiments and theoretical computations have shown that, actually, there is not a unique BE for each species, but rather a distribution of BEs that reflects that the bond of the adsorbed species depends on the site and the species orientation \citep[e.g.][]{Ferrero2020,bovolenta2020,Tinacci2022-ammonia}.
+Astrochemical models often, but not always \citep[e.g.][]{grassi2020}, use one single value for the BE, and assume $\nu_{des}\sim 10^{12}$ s$^{-1}$, following the recipe by \citet{Hasegawa1993}, regardless of the source of the BE evaluation.
+However, as it is the case for acetaldehyde, $\nu_{des}$ could be as large as $10^{18}$ s$^{-1}$, depending on the species and the method used to derive the BE \cite[e.g.][]{Ferrero2022}.
+A review of the $\nu_{des}$ is reported in \citet[][see also their Fig. 14]{Minissale2022}.